Double direct election: British Columbia

 In British Columbia, the electorate of Saanich and Victoria elect councillors who serve municipal council and a regional district council (both for the Capital Regional District).

 The municipality of Bowen Island elects two councillors to both municipal council and the Islands Trust council during municipal elections.
 One of those double-direct elected Islands Trustees could be the mayor of the municipality.
+The double direct election protocol is slightly different in this case: there are two ballots, one for municipal council, the other for Islands Trust.
+Candidates that choose to run for both offices declare that intent.
+The two candidates receiving the highest number of votes for Islands Trust are elected to that body, but only if they are also successful as candidates for the municipal council.